The truth behind health ice creams

 But other “healthy” frozen dessert brands contain alternative sweeteners, which have been shown to cause side effects like changes to gut bacteria, increased risk for cancer, obesity, diabetes, and an increase in sugar cravings.
 An Italian study conducted in 2005 revealed that aspartame, the most common artificial sweetener, resulted in diagnoses of lymphomas, leukemia, and tumors in rats.

-Not a health food
+Ice cream will never be a health food

 According to Elizabeth Shaw, MS, RDN, CTL, a nutrition expert who’s worked with Arctic Zero and is developing recipes for Halo Top, the FDA is currently in the process of “redefining the legal definition surrounding the term healthy.”
 That means brands claiming to sell healthy products — when they’re actually filled with artificial ingredients — will be restricted.